-Note: This article is based on the inputs from Mr. Bhaskar Natarajan, Professional Certified Coach (PCC), Head – Programme Execution, Tata STRIVE.
+Note: This article on the power of soft skills for employability is based on the inputs from Mr. Bhaskar Natarajan, Professional Certified Coach (PCC), Head – Programme Execution, Tata STRIVE.

 We asked young people a question or two on communicating at the workplace.
 In the responses received, we saw a pattern…